 The results are shown in Table 4.1.
-We estimate all of the shocks to be highly infrequent suggesting that this is a crucial extension of the canonical permanenttransitory income process when fitting high-frequency income data.
+We estimate all of the shocks to be highly infrequent suggesting that this is a crucial extension of the canonical permanent-transitory income process when fitting high-frequency income data.
 The estimates of the fully specified model are shown in the first column.
-The permanent shock, φ_t , arrives with a probability of 15 percent and has a positive mean of 0.012 and a standard deviation of 0.015.
-In contrast, the persistent shock, ψ_t , arrives much more infrequently with a probability of just below 1 percent, and has a larger standard deviation of 0.20.
+The permanent shock, $\phi_t$ , arrives with a probability of 15 percent and has a positive mean of 0.012 and a standard deviation of 0.015.
+In contrast, the persistent shock, $\psi_t$ , arrives much more infrequently with a probability of just below 1 percent, and has a larger standard deviation of 0.20.
 An estimate of $\rho = 0$ implies that the arrival of a new shock wipes out the history of past shocks.
 In between the arrival of shocks, however, recall

-$^{^{10}\}mathrm{See}$ also Appendix Figures B.1c and B.1d.
+&lt;sup>7 See also Appendix Figures B.1c and B.1d.

-11We solve the problem in eq.
+&lt;sup>8 We solve the problem in eq.
 (4.1) numerically using a multi-start algorithm.
 We run the estimation algorithm 50 times, where each time we first draw 500 random parameter combinations, and then start a Nelder-Mead optimizer from the parameters associated with the lowest value of the objective function.
 Using the result of the Nelder-Mead optimizer, we start a BFGS optimizer to get the final results of each estimation.
 The estimates reported are from the estimation associated with the lowest value of the objective function.

-that the persistent component exhibits an autocorrelation of $\rho = 1$.
-Taken together, this implies that the persistent component is still highly correlated over time even when ρ is arbitrarily close to zero.
-The mean-zero transitory shock, η_t , arrives with a probability of about 7 percent and has an enormous standard deviation of 0.65.
-The other transitory shock, ξ_t , has positive a mean of 0.085 and arrives more regularly with a probability of 0.21, but a lower standard deviation of 0.12.
+that the persistent component exhibits an autocorrelation of $\varrho = 1$ .
+Taken together, this implies that the persistent component is still highly correlated over time even when $\varrho$ is arbitrarily close to zero.
+The mean-zero transitory shock, $\eta_t$ , arrives with a probability of about 7 percent and has an enormous standard deviation of 0.65.
+The other transitory shock, $\xi_t$ , has positive a mean of 0.085 and arrives more regularly with a probability of 0.21, but a lower standard deviation of 0.12.

 The parameters are all very precisely estimated.
-The only parameter with a substantial standard deviation is the parameter ρ that governs the dependence of the persistent income component on the history of past shocks.
-In practice, this parameter is hard to estimate precisely because of the extremely infrequent arrival of the ψ_t shock.
-To investigate the effect of ρ , we show estimation results when we fix $\rho = 0.99$ and $\rho = 0.50$ in the second and third columns, respectively.
-While the other parameter estimates remain largely unchanged, the value of the objective function increases significantly.
+The only parameter with a substantial standard deviation is the parameter $\rho$ that governs the dependence of the persistent income component on the history of past shocks.
+In practice, this parameter is hard to estimate precisely because of the extremely infrequent arrival of the $\psi_t$ shock.
+To investigate the effect of $\rho$ , we show estimation results when we fix $\rho=0.99$ and $\rho=0.50$ in the second and third columns, respectively.
+While the other parameter estimates remain largely unchanged, the value of the objective function increases .
 Below, we show that this reduction in fit stems primarily from the auto-covariances which these restricted models cannot fit.
-The infrequency of the shock, however, implies that ρ is hard to identify even in our long panel data.
+The infrequency of the shock, however, implies that $\rho$ is hard to identify even in our long panel data.
+In column four we remove the persistent shock completely ( $\psi_t=0$ ) to investigate if the very low arrival probability suggests that the persistent process is not important

-In column four we remove the persistent shock completely ($\psi_t = 0$) to investigate if the very low arrival probability suggests that the persistent process is not important to fit the data.
+In column four we remove the persistent shock completely ( $\psi_t = 0$ ) to investigate if the very low arrival probability suggests that the persistent process is not important to fit the data.
 The very large increase in the value of the objective function suggests that the persistent shock is absolutely central to include in the process to be able to match both the auto-covariances and the growth-rate distributions in the data.
-Finally, in column five we instead remove the non-zero mean transitory shock ($\xi_t =$ 0) which also leads to a substantial increase in the value of the objective function.
+Finally, in column five we instead remove the non-zero mean transitory shock ( $\xi_t = 0$ ) which also leads to a substantial increase in the value of the objective function.
 Both of these experiments show that these two components are necessary to fit the data well.